 12.00 – 2.00 PM | MASTERCLASS WITH ANTHONY MARWOOD MUSIC THEATRE, UNIVERSITY OF AUCKLAND

-Attend these masterclass sessions and enjoy unique coaching insights from these internationally renowned violinists and members of the Michael Hill 2023 Jury Panel – Anthony Marwood (UK) and Natalia Lomeiko (NZ/UK).
+Masterclass sessions with internationally renowned violinists and members of the Michael Hill 2023 Jury Panel – Anthony Marwood (UK) and Natalia Lomeiko (NZ/UK).

-These masterclass sessions are free to attend and ideal for any musician, including students, parents and string instrument teachers.
+Attendence at these masterclasses are free to attend for interested musicians, students, parents and string instrument teachers.

 7.30PM – TICKETED EVENT | COMPETITION SEMI-FINALS – ROUND III AUCKLAND TOWN HALL CONCERT CHAMBER

-The second ‘session’ of ROUND III features performances by the remaining three of the six advancing semi-finalists.
-This stage of the competition challenges the competitors to display their impeccable artistry and leadership skills when, on just 90 minutes’ rehearsal, they must lead one of Mozart’s sublime string quintets with eminent NZ musicians Amalia Hall, Gillian Ansell, Robert Ashworth and Ashley Brown.
+In the second session of Round III, the remaining three semi-finalists displayed their impeccable artistry and leadership skills leading one of Mozart’s sublime string quintets with just 90 minutes’ rehearsal time.
+They were joined on stage by eminent NZ musicians Amalia Hall, Gillian Ansell, Robert Ashworth and Ashley Brown to complete their quintet ensemble.

 Friday 9 June

-The University of Auckland School of Music opens its doors to host a full day of professional development workshops.
+The University of Auckland School of Music played host to a full day of professional development workshops.

-These sessions are FREE to attend and will be particularly beneficial for private and itinerant music teachers looking to gain deeper insights and techniques to apply in their own teaching practice.
+The sessions were FREE to attend and were particularly beneficial to private and itinerant music teachers looking to gain deeper insights and techniques to apply in their own teaching practice.

 ALL DAY/ DROP-IN | STRING INSTRUMENT MAKERS & RETAILERS IN RESIDENCE | ROOM #114 – MUSIC DEPT, UNIVERSITY OF AUCKLAND

-Drop-in for a casual chat with some of New Zealand’s own acclaimed luthiers.
-Learn about the art of instrument making, instrument care and restoration, and discuss the range of historic/ imported and NZ-made instruments, bows and bespoke items currently available for sale in Aotearoa.
+Drop-in session giving musicians and their families the chance to meet with some of New Zealand’s acclaimed luthiers and learn about the art of instrument making.
+Topics like instrument care and restoration and an opportunity to view and inspect a range of historic/ imported and NZ-made instruments, bows was also on offer.

 10.00 – 11.30AM | COACHING STUDENT ENSEMBLES – BEST PRACTICE IN ACTION MUSIC THEATRE and adjacent rooms, UNIVERSITY OF AUCKLAND